Morganballat/Morganballat/README.md

 - 👋 Hi, I’m @Morganballat
 - 👀 I’m interested in JS and associated frameworks
 - 🌱 I’m currently learning React Redux ans Node
-- 💞️ I’m looking for a first job as web dev junior
+- 💞️ I’m looking for a first job as web dev
 - 📫 How to reach me mgp.ballat@gmail.com

 <!---